rshariffdeen/FixMorph/experiments/ISSTA21/README.md

 # Experiment Replication

-FixMorph successfully generates correct transformation for most of the subjects in our data-set which are curated from backported patches in the Linux Kernel project.
+FixMorph successfully generates correct transformation for 75.1% of the subjects in our data-set which are curated from backported patches in the Linux Kernel project.

-In our replication package, we include scripts to reproduce the experiment setup which can be evaluated using our tool.
+In our replication package, we include scripts to reproduce the experiment using fixmorph.
-This directory includes scripts and Dockerfile to re-create the experiment setup, you can also use our pre-built Docker which can be downloaded from following repository
+This directory includes scripts and Dockerfile to re-create the experiment setup and reproduce the evaluation results.

 Dockerhub Repo: https://hub.docker.com/repository/docker/rshariffdeen/fixmorph